 Yeast

-The choice of yeast is crucial for a Belgian Dubbel, as it significantly contributes to the beer’s complex flavour profile, including fruity flavours and spicy notes.
-Belgian Trappist or Abbey style yeast strains are recommended.
-Start fermentation at the lower end of the yeast’s temperature range, around 18-20°C (64-68°F).
-This helps control the production of esters and phenols, preventing the beer from becoming too fruity or spicy.
-After the first few days, gradually raise the temperature to 22-24°C (72-75°F).
-This encourages complete attenuation and helps the yeast clean up any undesirable by-products.
+The choice of yeast is crucial, as it significantly shapes the beer’s complex flavour profile, including fruity esters and spicy notes.
+Therefore, Belgian Trappist or Abbey-style yeast strains are recommended.
+Initially, start fermentation at the lower end of the yeast’s temperature range, around 18-20°C (64-68°F).
+This approach helps control the production of esters and phenols, preventing the beer from becoming overly fruity or spicy.
+Then, after the first few days, gradually raise the temperature to 22-24°C (72-75°F).
+This step ensures complete attenuation and helps the yeast clean up any undesirable by-products.

 Temperature | Attenuation | Flocculation | Alcohol tolerance |